attachmentgenie/nomad-events-sink/README.md

 ### Quick Start

-Refer to [this example](./examples/README.md) for quickly getting started with ingesting Deployment Events to Loki using Vector.
+Refer to [this example](./examples/README.md) for quickly getting started with ingesting Deployment Events to Loki.

 ![](./docs/loki.png)